Non-Musculoskeletal

 occurred immediately after the spinal manipulation treatments.
 Full

-patients reported significant constitutional benefits after the treatment
+both patients reported significant constitutional benefits after the

-in addition to the improved vision.
-CONCLUSION: The change in visual
+treatment in addition to the improved vision.
+CONCLUSION: The change in

-function immediately related to spinal manipulation has been described as
+visual function immediately related to spinal manipulation has been

-the "step phenomenon."
-The step phenomenon raises questions
+described as the "step phenomenon."
+The step phenomenon raises

-hypothesis is mentioned that could explain these events.
-The consistent
+is mentioned that could explain these events.
+The consistent occurrence of

-occurrence of the step phenomenon indicates that spinal manipulation may
+the step phenomenon indicates that spinal manipulation may have an effect

 - Monocular visual loss after